 Includes a guided walk amongst the wildlife in the Arusha National Park.
-Arusha National Park is a multi-faceted jewel, often overlooked by safarigoers, despite offering the opportunity to explore a beguiling diversity of habitats within a few hours.
+Arusha National Park is a multi-faceted jewel, often overlooked by guests, despite offering the opportunity to explore a beguiling diversity of habitats within a few hours.
 The small national park includes the slopes, summit, and ash cone of Mt.
 Meru, the Momela Lakes, Ngurdoto Crater, and the lush highland forests that blanket its lower slopes.
 Game viewing around the Momela Lakes is at a laid-back and quiet pace, and while passing through the forest many visitors stop to search for troupes of rare colubus monkeys playing in the canopy.
-Warthorg and black-and-white colobus monkey is easily seen.
+Warthogs and black-and-white colobus monkeys are easily seen.
 Giraffes glide across the grassy hills, between grazing zebra herds, while pairs of wide-eyed dik-dik love dart into scrubby bush.

 Your guide will drive you from Arusha to Lake Manyara Park.
-The trip takes an esimated 2 hours.
+The trip takes approximately 2 hours.

 On todays game drive you will have to keep your eyes peeled in order to spot some of this area's beautiful and elusive big cats.
 It will take a keen eye to take notice of the tree climbing lions, or the camouflaged spotted leopards.
 You should try to look around shaded area during the hotter hours of the day, as the wildlife will be looking for a cool area to relax.